SayHiRay/mini-proj/Report.md

 Many data mining applications deal with high-dimensional data.
 For example, when dealing with large amount of text and image data, it is common to represent the data in a high-dimensional vector space.
 Some classic algorithms for data mining and predictive analysis including k-means clustering and k-nearest-neighbor (kNN) classification become computationally expensive when applied to such high-dimensional data.
 Therefore, it is desirable to perform dimensionality reduction with low distortion on the original data, before further mining and analysis are applied.

 Principle component analysis (PCA) is one of the most widely used technique to perform dimensionality reduction.
 It is optimal, in the sense that it gives minimized mean square error over all projections onto a space with the same dimension.
 However, PCA is computationally expensive, and hence is not a good match for high-dimensional data sets.
 Fortunately, another dimensionality reduction technique, random projection has been found to be much more efficient than PCA.
-According to Johnson-Lindenstrauss lemma, the reduced data set can be sufficiently accurate (in the sense of preserving pairwise Euclidean distance) by applying random projection on the high dimensional data.
+According to Johnson-Lindenstrauss lemma [1], the reduced data set can be sufficiently accurate (in the sense of preserving pairwise Euclidean distance) by applying random projection on the high dimensional data.
 The sparse version of random projection can be even cheaper by introducing sparsity into the random matrix used in projection.

 In this report, we give a introduction on two dimensionality reduction methods - PCA and random projection, and briefly describe some of their properties.
 Then we introduce Johnson-Lindenstrauss lemma, which gives performance guarantee for random projection.
 A sparse version of random projection will also be introduced.